omar-dulaimi/mvp-starter/_PRESS-RELEASE.md

   > Reading quotes online and not saving the quotes a user likes

 ## Solution ##
-  > Using this app will enable the users to save the quotes they want to go back to later so that they don't lose it
+  > Using this app will enable the users to save the quotes they want to go back to later

 ## Quote from You ##
   > A quote from a spokesperson in your company.

 ## How to Get Started ##
-  > Describe how easy it is to get started.
+  > It was easy to get working on this project, I applied everything taht we have learned this far about full stack

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  >

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+  > Try this app now and don't ever lose a favorite quote again!